 Track your spending.
 Ever find yourself a week away from payday and wondering where all your money went?
 By keeping track of what you have coming in versus what you have going out, you’ll be able to easily see where you’re dropping the most coin—and where you can cut back.

 Build a monthly budget that works for you.
 A budget isn't meant to limit your spending; it funds your future.
-Better money management will help you grow your savings and build an emergency fund so that you’re less likely to reach for credit cards down the road.
+Better money management will help you grow your savings and build an emergency fund so you’re less likely to reach for your credit cards down the road.

 Set financial goals.
 Where do you want to be in 5 years, besides out of debt?
 How about 15 years?
-Whether you want to be settled in a new home, helping your child through school, or looking forward to retirement, your Counsellor can help set realistic goals and how to achieve them, be it through investing or picking up a side hustle and joining Canada’s new gig economy!
+Whether you want to be settled in a new home, helping your child through school, or looking forward to retirement, your Counsellor can help set realistic goals and show you how to achieve them, be it through investing or picking up a side hustle and joining Canada’s new gig economy!

 While some people might think of bankruptcy as a “tabula rasa” or a blank slate, it's a common misconception.
 Bankruptcy can’t wipe away your woes, and acts more like a stubborn ghost that haunts you in a number of different ways:

-It kills your credit and makes it extremely difficult to rebuild
+It kills your credit and makes it extremely difficult to rebuild.

-It takes your non-exempt assets, including RRSP contributions, HST cheques, and tax refunds
+It takes your non-exempt assets, including RRSP contributions, HST cheques, and tax refunds.

-Additional payments may be required based on your income
+Additional payments may be required based on your income.

-Administrative fees will be assessed
+Administrative fees will be assessed.

 1. Ask about their fees.

 Reputable debt and credit counselling agencies don’t come with a hefty price tag—that would kind of defeat the purpose, no?
-All counselling should be free, and if you do decide to enter a Debt Consolidation Program you’ll likely pay just a small initial set-up fee.
+All counselling should be free, and if you do decide to start a Debt Consolidation Program you’ll likely pay just a small initial set-up fee.
 (Anything more than $50 should raise eyebrows.)

 After that, a minimal management fee will be deducted from your monthly payment to cover processing costs and account management.
 This shouldn't be more than 10 percent.

-One more thing to keep in mind: A true NPO will not be a lending agency, and therefore not offer you a debt consolidation loan because loans typically generate a profit for the lender, so it wouldn't make sense.
+One more thing to keep in mind: A true NPO will not be a lending agency, and therefore cannot offer you a debt consolidation loan because loans typically generate a profit for the lender, so it wouldn't make sense.
 Plus, a loan wouldn't be in your best interest anyway—you’re looking to consolidate debts, not acquire new debt.

 3. Check to see if they have any accreditations.

-Agencies holding accreditation from respected organizations must meet or exceed financial counselling industry standards, and Counsellors must go through rigorous training.
+Agencies holding accreditation from respected organizations must meet or exceed financial counselling industry standards, and counsellors must go through rigorous training.
 Two prominent organizations offering accreditation include: